A Letter from the Chair

-The Integrated Business Degree program, which launched in spring 2016, is the newest of the seven BSBA degrees offered by UCF’s College of Business.
+The Integrated Business Degree program, which launched in spring 2016, is the newest of the seven BSBA degrees offered by UCF’s College of Business Administration.

-For years, business education has been (1) read chapter 4; (2) lecture on chapter 4; (3) take exam on chapter 4.
-But the real world doesn’t come in chapters, or lectures or exams.
+For years, business education has been (1) read chapter 4, (2) lecture on chapter 4, and (3) exam on chapter 4.
+But the real world doesn’t come in chapters or lectures or exams.
 And many students don’t learn well or learn deeply from this approach.
 So we did away with it.
 IB classes have no lectures.
-Students encounter material online in short readings, videos or exercises prior to coming to class.
+Students encounter material online in short readings, videos, or exercises prior to coming to class.
 In class, they break into teams and work on assignments that get them actively engaged with the material.
 They learn through doing.
-The instructor acts as a consultant, coach and mentor, rather than a talking head at the front of the room.
+The instructor acts as a consultant, coach, and mentor, rather than a talking head at the front of the room.

-Our alums, employers and the research tells us the skills that make for a successful career aren’t usually the technical ones, because technology changes and as people advance from entry level to executive positions, they cease being technicians.
-The skills that remain important throughout a career are the soft or transferable ones, such as the ability to write well, convey information, work in a team, solve problems, think critically, understand the role of a leader and so on.
-While we have talked about these skills in business for many years, they don’t get taught.
-Part of the reason the IB program adopted the flipped classroom approach is to make sure we could intentionally teach these soft skills in an environment in which the instructor can observe, coach and correct.
-All of our classes use team based learning, but in some classes various roles rotate through members of the team, so that, for example, everyone makes a presentation, writes a summary or takes on the role of team leader at some point during the semester.
-We believe coursework that emphasizes process and intentionally teaches soft skills will produce graduates who are uniquely qualified for today’s ever changing career paths.
+Our alums, employers, and the research tell us that the skills that make for a successful career aren’t usually the technical ones, because technology changes and as people advance from entry level to executive positions, they quickly cease being technicians.
+The skills that remain important throughout a career are the soft or transferable ones, such as the abilities to write well, convey information verbally, work well in a team, solve problems, think critically, and understand the role of a leader.
+While we have talked about these skills in business schools for many years, they didn’t get taught.
+Part of the reason the IB program adopted the flipped classroom approach is to make sure we could intentionally teach these soft skills in an environment in which the instructor can observe, coach, and correct.
+All of our classes use team-based learning, but in some classes various roles rotate through members of the team, so that, for example, everyone makes a presentation, or everyone writes a summary, or everyone takes on the role of team leader at some point during the semester.
+We believe that coursework that emphasizes process and intentionally teaches soft skills will produce graduates who are uniquely qualified for today’s every changing career paths.

 Small/Medium Size Businesses.

-It’s funny—we know all of the net growth in the economy comes from small businesses.
-And we know about 40 percent of UCF’s business graduates go to work for small businesses.
-We also know many of our most successful alums started businesses, but when you look at the traditional undergraduate business class, all of the examples are extremely large companies.
-Partly that’s because there’s a lot of information and data available for large companies that is much harder to come by for small businesses, but partly it’s a bias.
-We think of success as being the relatively small handful of companies that happen to grow very large, rather than the thousands and thousands of businesses that employ 10 or 50 or 250 employees, produce innovative goods and services, and create a lot of wealth and prosperity.
-In IB, we want to prepare students for a world in which they will likely switch career paths multiple times and often wear a lot of “hats” (take on a lot of different roles) during a typical work week.
-So we have adopted a program-wide focus on small- and medium-size, privately held businesses—businesses where you know the owner and where advancement can come quickly if you work hard and know how to solve problems.
-We also want to prepare our students whose goal is to start a business of their own.
-In fact, students in IB must take one elective and there are only three choices: an internship, the first class in the Entrepreneurism certificate program, or our Small Business Development class.
+It’s funny, we know that all of the net growth in the economy comes from small businesses, and we know that about 40% of UCF’s business graduates immediately go to work for small businesses, and we know that many of our most successful alums started businesses, but when you look at the traditional undergraduate business class, all of the examples are extremely large companies.
+Partly that’s because there’s a lot of information available about large companies and it’s much harder to find for small businesses, but partly it’s a bias.
+Colleges of Business have traditionally thought of success as being the relatively small handful of companies that happened to grow very large, rather than the thousands and thousands of businesses that employ 10 or 50 or 250 employees, produce innovative goods and services, and create a lot of wealth and prosperity.
+In IB, we want to prepare students for a world in which they will likely switch career paths multiple times and often wear a lot of “hats” (takes on a lot of different roles) during a typical work week.
+So we have adopted a program-wide focus on small and medium size, privately held businesses; businesses where you know the owner and where advancement can come quickly if you work hard and know how to solve problems.
+We also want to prepare our many students whose goal is to start a business of their own.
+In fact, students in IB must take one elective and have only three choices: an internship, the first class in the Entrepreneurism program, or our Small Business Development class.
 Even better, if you’re ready to wear a lot of hats in a smaller business, you’re going to be a great employee for a larger business, many of which now pride themselves in being “entrepreneurial”.

 In addition, the IB program is the only UCF business degree offered (face-to-face) on multiple campuses.
-We understand not everyone finds it easy to drive to east Orlando three to four times a week, so we bring our program to you!
+We currently offer classes on the following campuses:

 - UCF Main Campus (East Orlando)